broadinstitute/viral-ngs/docs/install.rst

 **Installation**

-* ``easy-deploy-viral-ngs-broad.sh setup`` Installs a fresh copy of viral-ngs, installs all dependencies, and creates a directory, ``viral-ngs-etc/``, in the current working directory.
+* ``easy-deploy-viral-ngs.sh setup`` Installs a fresh copy of viral-ngs, installs all dependencies, and creates a directory, ``viral-ngs-etc/``, in the current working directory.

 Resulting directories::